davidlamt/personal-blog/content/post/personal-thoughts/33-sleep-experiment.md

 It is quite a simple test but it made complete sense to me.

-I attempted this experiment for about a week (10 days to be exact) to see how my body reacts.
+I attempted this experiment for 10 days to see how my body would react.
 For weekdays, I usually already wake up early so I set my alarm for an extra 1.5 hours of sleep (that I hopefully won't need).

 ### Results